North Dakota abortion ban to take effect July 28; enforcement method unclear

 She told The Associated Press on Tuesday that she couldn't immediately confirm whether the clinic would be open in Moorhead by July 28.

-A GoFundMe page set up Friday to benefit the transition had raised nearly $777,000 as of Tuesday morning.
+A GoFundMe page set up Friday to benefit the transition had raised nearly $788,000 as of midafternoon Tuesday.
 The original goal of $20,000 has been increased to $1 million.

 Kromenaker on Monday said that the fundraising effort is “breaking down so many barriers” that will allow the transition to Moorhead become a reality, AP reported.